-Ok if you’ve been looking for a simple, tasty and scrumptious Keto treat, then these Keto Scones have you covered!
+If you’ve been looking for a simple, tasty and scrumptious Keto treat, then these Keto Scones have you covered!
+They are ready in a flash, are not too sweet (thats where the Keto Jam comes in) and are the perfect treat to stock your freezer to stave off those sweet cravings.

-Don’t worry, this Queen got you covered.
-I’ve got the Keto Jam recipe too.
+Don’t worry, this Keto Queen has you covered!
+I’ve got the Keto Strawberry Jam recipe too.

 You can prepare these Keto Scones in 20 minutes including the jam, making them perfect for unexpected guests or a quick dessert.